Conservation & Community at Mnemba Island

 At every lodge we seek out small (and sometimes not so small) but meaningful ways of putting our values into action every day.
 Each &Beyond lodge supports the conservation of wildlife and contributes to its neighbouring communities in one way or another.

 In addition, we seek to limit our impact in terms of fossil fuels, the use of renewable energy, water and waste management, and recycling.

-At Mnemba Island Lodge seawater is desalinated for use on the island and local fishermen are sponsored to protect the surrounding reefs.
+At Mnemba Island seawater is desalinated for use on the island and local fishermen are sponsored to protect the surrounding reefs.

 Experimental Fish Aggregating Devices

 Mnemba Island provides financial and logistical support to an experimental program that has introduced six Fish Aggregating Devices (FADs) into the waters west of north-eastern Zanzibar.
 These devices consist of a concrete anchor, nylon ropes and pressure floats, which combine to attract pelagic (deep ocean) fish.
 In time, it is hoped that local fishermen will be able to obtain sufficient catches of tuna and other species from the FADs, and reduce impact on the fragile coral reefs.

 In order to protect and preserve the rich and fragile ecosystem of the Zanzibar Archipelago surrounding &Beyond's beautiful Mnemba Island, the lodge has embarked on an ongoing campaign to inform and inspire the youth from the nearest community through interactive and exciting Conservation Lessons.